 IRF Posted January 13, 2018 Report Share Posted January 13, 2018 (edited) I've now managed to achieve the shared left-right code for horizontal guardians, including a mid-path bounce (a phenomenon which is best exemplified by the Monks in the room 'Gregorian Chant' in the 'total rewrite of JSW in 48k' project that was uploaded by Norman Sword - 'Gregorian Chant' is a very nicely presented room by the way!).
 This change used up most (but not all) of the bytes that had been freed up by combining left and right movement into a shared piece of code.
 Starting at #9133 (changes from my initial code are highlighted in bold): PUSH IX ; copy the address of Byte 0 of the guardian definition POP HL ; to the HL register-pair LD DE,#E0FF ; parameters for a LD B A,(IX+$06) ; guardian moving left BIT 7,(HL) JR Z, left LD DE,#2001 ; parameters for a LD B A,(IX+$07) ; guardian moving right left: LD B,A LD A,(HL) ADD A,D ; increment animation-frame of guardian BIT 7,(HL) ; sets the Zero Flag for a left-moving guardian LD (HL),A ; update guardian definition Byte 0 with correct animation-frame JR Z,carry_okay CCF ; Complement the Carry Flag for a right-moving guardian carry_okay: JR C,#91B6 ; not time to update the guardian's x-coordinate; proceed to Move the next guardian XOR #80 LD (HL),A ; time to update the guardian's x-coordinate, so reset the animation-frame to the first one for the next cell-column LD A,(IX+$02) ; guardian definition byte 2 LD C,A ; temporarily save in the C register AND #1F ; extract guardian's current x-coordinate CP B ; has the guardian reached the extremity of its range in the current direction of travel?
 JR Z,mid_path_toggle ; if so, jump to toggle the mid-path bounce on/off, and then reverse the guardian's direction of travel RLC D ; moving left, Carry is now set; moving right, Carry is cleared INC A ; adjust A to account for width of guardian(?)
 SBC A,(IX+$04) ; has the guardian reached a mid-path bounce point? ; [N.B.
 If you use a SUB command instead of a SBC here, then the guardian gets stuck at its mid-point!]
 JR Z, turn_around ; if mid-path bounce point has been reached, reverse the guardian's direction of travel LD A,C ; retrieve guardian definition byte 2 ADD A,E ; adjust x-coordinate LD (IX+$02),A ; and save JR #91B6 ; proceed to Move the next guardian mid_path_toggle: LD A,(IX+$04) XOR #40 LD (IX+$04),A turn_around: LD A,(HL) XOR #E0 LD (HL),A JR #91B6 ; proceed to Move the next guardian There are six spare bytes now remaining at #9179 to #917E.
 The mid-path bounce point is specified by the guardian's (previously unused) definition Byte 4.
 EDIT: Perhaps the term 'Intermediate Bounce Point' is more appropriate; it doesn't necessarily have to be mid-way (i.e. halfway) between the leftmost and rightmost extremities of the guardian's horizontal range.
 (N.B.
 If you have a quirky guardian which wraps round past the edge of the screen, then set IX+$04 = #80 to avoid an inadvertent mid-path bounce caused by the default value of zero for Byte 4.)
 Edited June 4, 2019 by IRF jetsetdanny and Spider 2 Quote Link to comment Share on other sites More sharing options...

 Norman Sword Posted January 14, 2018 Report Share Posted January 14, 2018 The terminology that I used was "Mid Sprite bounce".
 Indicating a bounce in the mid part of its path.
 NOTE I keep on using Mid and not Middle.
-Mid has a multitude of definitions Its preposition definition is --- in the course of --- You define a bounce point in the course of the sprite path. jetsetdanny, Spider and IRF 3 Quote Link to comment Share on other sites More sharing options...
+Mid has a multitude of definitions Its preposition definition is --- in the course of --- You define a bounce point in the course of the sprite path. jetsetdanny, IRF and Spider 3 Quote Link to comment Share on other sites More sharing options...

 IRF Posted January 25, 2018 Report Share Posted January 25, 2018 "Mid-sprite bounce" it is then! :-) Spider 1 Quote Link to comment Share on other sites More sharing options...